Failback after failover

 Failback steps if p4 failback cannot be used

-At the new commit or master server
+At the new master server

 2. Check the result, which might be something like: